-Companies always seek sources of funding to grow the business.
-Funding, also called financing, represents an act of contributing resources to finance a program, project, or a need.
+Companies always seek sources of funding to grow their business.
+Funding, also called financing, represents an act of contributing resources to finance a program, project, or need.
 Funding can be initiated for either short-term or long-term purposes.
 The different sources of funding include:

 Businesses aim to maximize profits by selling a product or rendering service for a price higher than what it costs them to produce the goods.
 It is the most primitive source of funding for any company.

 After generating profits, a company decides what to do with the earned capital and how to allocate it efficiently.
 The retained earnings can be distributed to shareholders as dividends, or the company can reduce the number of shares outstanding by initiating a stock repurchase campaign.

 Alternatively, the company can invest the money into a new project, say, building a new factory, or partnering with other companies to create a joint venture.

 Companies obtain debt financing privately through bank loans.
 They can also source new funds by issuing debt to the public.

 In debt financing, the issuer (borrower) issues debt securities, such as corporate bonds or promissory notes.
 Debt issues also include debentures, leases, and mortgages.

 Companies that initiate debt issues are borrowers because they exchange securities for cash needed to perform certain activities.
 The companies will be then repaying the debt (principal and interest) according to the specified debt repayment schedule and contracts underlying the issued debt securities.